 College of Education Student Ambassador

-Major/certification area and anticipated graduation year: EC-6 ESL 2024
+Major/certification area and anticipated graduation year: 4-8 grade English Language Arts/Social Studies

 Why did you choose to attend UT Arlington?

-What is your favorite thing about the College of Education at UT Arlington?
+What is your favorite thing about the College of Education?

 What class have you enjoyed the most?